 When a textile is Sanforized it simply means it is pre-shrunk, so that it will shrink less when washed.

 What are Terry and Velour?

 Velour is French for Velvet.
 It is a cloth typically made from very thick materials such as cotton or polyester.
-Terrycloth, often used for towels and bathrobes, is composed of many miniscule loops capable of absorbing moisture well.
-It becomes stronger when wet and resist a lot of stress such as tugging.
+Terrycloth, often used for towels and bathrobes, is composed of many minuscule loops capable of absorbing moisture well.
+It becomes stronger when wet and resists a lot of stress such as tugging.
 While typically designed with cotton, it is also commonly designed with bamboo or microfiber.

 What is Jacquard?

 Created by Joseph Jacquard, the jacquard refers to the automated process of patterning textiles and cloth, based on a loom attachment that was first introduced in 1801.
 It is often used to refer to fabrics with very intricate patterns such as brocade and matelasse.